aimee-mcneil-melville/ToDo-Full-Stack/README.md

 Some of the setup for a sample application has already been done for you, but you still need to do these steps.

-1. Install `knex` and `sqlite3` as normal dependencies.

-2. Install `jest` and `supertest` as dev dependencies.

-3. Apply the existing migrations that have already been created for you.
+1. Apply the existing migrations that have already been created for you.
 This will create your database with an initial `users` table.

-4. Add data to the database by applying the seed data.
+1. Add data to the database by applying the seed data.

-5. Ensure the initial tests pass by running `npm test`.
+1. Ensure the initial tests pass by running `npm test`.

-6. You can start the server with nodemon using `npm run dev` and navigate to [http://localhost:3000](http://localhost:3000).
+1. You can start the server with nodemon using `npm run dev` and navigate to [http://localhost:3000](http://localhost:3000).

 Now you should be ready to complete the rest of this challenge.